thomaslin1990/thomaslin1990.github.io/_pages/about.md

 - One paper entitled "Multi-view 3D object retrieval leveraging the aggregation of view and instance attentive features" has been published in **Knowledge-Based Systems**.

 - One paper entitled "On the use of component structural characteristics for voxel segmentation in semicon 3D images" has been published in **ICASSP2022**.

+- Our solution has won the 1st Place in EPIC-Kitchens Dataset Challenges: Unsupervised Domain Adaptation for Action Recognition Track, **CVPR2022** [Leaderboard Link](https://epic-kitchens.github.io/2022)

 - One paper entitled "A progressive multi-view learning approach for multi-loss optimization in 3d object recognition" has been published in **IEEE Signal Processing Letters**.